 Cash and cash equivalents are defined as bank deposits and short-term investments with original maturities of less than 90 days.
-At June 30, 2007, the bank balance was \$1,121,576 and the book balance was \$642,000.
-GTARC had uninsured and uncollateralized deposits totaling \$1,021,576.
+At June 30, 2008, the bank balance was \$5,104,688 and the book balance was \$5,011,273.
 At times, cash balances may exceed federally insured amounts.
-GTARC mitigates this risk by depositing and investing cash with major financial institutions.
+GTARC mitigates this risk by depositing and investing cash with major financial institutions and requiring collateral from the financial institution.
 GTARC has not experienced any loss in such accounts and believes it is not exposed to any significant credit risk on cash.
-Additionally, subsequent to June 30, 2007, GTARC obtained collateral from the financial institution for deposit amounts exceeding federally insured limits.
-Cash equivalents are comprised of short-term investments in commercial paper and are stated at cost, which approximates fair value.
-At June 30, 2007, the fair value of short-term investments was \$8,000,000.
+At June 30, 2008, bank balances were collateralized by a pool of pledged securities administered under the direction of the Georgia Office of Treasury and Fiscal Services.
+Cash equivalents are comprised of short-term investments in commercial paper, rated A-1+ and P-1 by Standard & Poors and Moody's, respectively, and are stated at cost, which approximates fair value.
+At June 30, 2008, the fair value of short-term investments was \$13,850,000.